-Changes in mood, behavior, and physical ability are natural features of aging.
+Changes in mood, behavior and physical ability are natural signs of aging.
 There is a certain point, however, when these changes may affect a person’s ability to manage their independence or fulfill the activities of daily living.
 Since these shifts are often very gradual, it can be difficult to pinpoint whether it is necessary to seek outside assistance.

 This list highlights some common features of declining physical or mental health.
 If these are becoming regular or increasingly problematic occurrences, it may be time to determine whether care in the home is a necessary step to help regain independence and maintain everyday health and safety.
 It is important for family members or in-home caregivers to be cognizant of these signs to determine whether home care is needed or an existing care plan needs to be updated.